donos-community/kind-sir/README.md

 ### Acceptance policy

-In the root of every repository you want to be monitored by Kind Sir should be placed policy config file named `.kind_sir.conf`.
+You should place config file named `.kind_sir.conf` in the root of every repository you want to be monitored by Kind Sir.
 This is a regular JSON file.

 You can find example of this file right in this repository.
 ```